speakeasyjs/speakeasy/README.md

 <a name="totp"></a>
 ### totp(options) ⇒ <code>String</code>
-Generate a time-based one-time passcode.
+Generate a time-based one-time token.
+By default, it returns the token for the current time.

 **Kind**: global function
 **Returns**: <code>String</code> - The one-time passcode.

 | Param | Type | Default | Description |